-Using the celebrity-socialite to model its products, PLT appealed to Jenner’s fans – members of the elusive and unreceptive-to-marketing Gen Z. Shoppers who wanted to emulate her fashion sense and lifestyle were able to do so wearing items modelled by the influencer herself.
+Using the celebrity-socialite to model its products, PLT appealed to Jenner’s fans – members of the elusive and unreceptive-to-marketing Gen Z. Shoppers who wanted to emulate her fashion sense and lifestyle were able to do so wearing items modeled by the influencer herself.

 Another brand that has seen a positive impact following a partnership with influencers is the Dollar Beard Club.

 The subscription-model company used the self-proclaimed ‘King of Instagram’ Dan Bilzerian, amongst others, in its ‘The Truth about Beards’ Youtube short.
-This funny video, capitalising on ‘No shave November’ increased subscriber numbers to its channel and has racked up over 130m views, creating a niche following online.
+This funny video, capitalizing on ‘No shave November’ increased subscriber numbers to its channel and has racked up over 130m views, creating a niche following online.